ncou/middleware-content-negotiation/readme.md

 # Content Negotiation Middleware
-The Content Negotiation Middleware does exactly what the name indicates.
+The Content Negotiation Middleware contains of one middleware designed to handle format negotiations.
 It takes the <code>Accept</code> header and parses it, matches it against the list of supported mime types (registered by serializers) and finally sets the proper <code>Content-Type</code> header on the response object.
-It's also possible to get the negotiated mime type and parameters (if included) from the request object:

 ## Installation
 This middleware is by default included in the [Phapi Framework](https://github.com/phapi/phapi) but if you need to install it it's available to install via [Packagist](https://packagist.org) and [Composer](https://getcomposer.org).